swapnilganvir/project_app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I made a complete food ordering website/app using React JS, MongoDB, Express, Node JS and Stripe payment gateway.
-In this Full Stack Food delivery project I created the Frontend website, Admin Panel and Backend server.
+I made a complete food ordering website/app using React JS, MongoDB, Express, Node JS, and Stripe payment gateway.
+I created the Frontend website, Admin Panel and Backend server in this Full Stack Food delivery project.
-I created user authentication system so that anyone can create an account and log in this food order website.
+I created a user authentication system so anyone can create an account and log into this food order website.
 I created the shopping cart functionality so that user can add food items in their cart and order food from this app.
-I also integrated the stripe payment gateway to place the order with online payment.
+I also integrated the Stripe payment gateway to place the order with online payment.

-Note:- To use the demo please wait for 1-2 minutes after opening the link, because the server gets down due to inactivity.
+Note:- To use the demo please wait 1-2 minutes after opening the link, because the server gets down due to inactivity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>